Warming Up Your IP Addresses Automatically

 - The actual maximum rate at which a server can send email is a function of many factors, including the power of the server and the nature of the messages sent.
 See Sending Rates for more details.

-- No matter what the configured maximum sending rate is, the excess messages will be rejected if sending emails to more recipients in a month than the overall monthly recipient limit.
+- No matter the configured maximum sending rate, the excess messages will be rejected if emails are sent to more recipients in a month than the monthly recipient limit.

-LuxSci’s Automatic IP Warm Up is usually a good alternative for those with new servers as it eliminates all manual work and decision-making and takes care of the warm up process.
-Customers can go to the server status and configuration page, enable “Automatic IP Warm Up,” and leave “Email Throttling” set to “0” or “-1” (the default, which means “no specific throttling”).
+LuxSci’s Automatic IP Warmup is usually a good alternative for new servers as it eliminates all manual work and decision-making and takes care of the warm up process.
+Customers can go to the server status and configuration page, enable “Automatic IP Warmup,” and leave “Email Throttling” set to “0” or “-1” (the default, which means “no specific throttling”).
 Then:

 - LuxSci enables email throttling and sets the rate limit for today to be very small: 20 messages/hour.